yzi-yzi/weather_app/README.md

 - `styles/` this folder is for writing the utils scss like `variables` `mixins` or `functions`

 - `utils/` this folder incules `constant.js`, the file you can store some constants for using in app.
 Beside, there are a lot of utils function handler that will be reuse many time in app.
 Feel free to write your own utils function, just make it more meaning and name it `Camelcase`.

+#### config/

+This folder includes some config files to run `webpack` in development mode, or for production build.

+#### scripts/

+Scripts to run server local, for run test and build production.